graphcore/examples/code_examples/tensorflow/report_generation/README.md

 # Graphcore

 ---
-## Generate a Poplar report from a Tensorflow Graph
+## Generate a Poplar report from a Tensorflow Model

-### Run the example
+Poplar reports are useful for profiling models running on IPUs.
+There are two types of report: compile and execution.
+This simple example shows how to generate Poplar reports from TensorFlow.

+### File structure

+* `report_generation_example.py` Main python script.
+* `README.md` This file.
+* `test_report_generation.py` Script for testing this example.

+### How to use this demo

+1) Prepare the TensorFlow environment.

-See `report_generation_example.py` script for a simple example.
-In order to run it, you'll first need to install the poplar-sdk (>=0.8.0) following the README provided.
+   Install the poplar-sdk following the README provided.
 Make sure to run the enable.sh scripts and activate a Python virtualenv with gc_tensorflow installed.

-Then:
+2) Run the script.

    `python report_generation_example.py`

+3) Retrieve the reports generated.

-If everything has been set up correctly, a report.txt file should have been created in the same directory.
+   With default arguments, a report.txt file should be created in this directory.

 ### Notes

-The generated report.txt file contains two different reports: one for the variables initializer graph and one for the actual graph (in this example, a fully connected layer).
-It's very likely that you might only be interested in the second report.
-In order to write on file just that one, uncomment the following command right after `sess.run(tf.global_variables_initializer())`:

-`sess.run(report)`

-If you get an out of memory error while trying to generate a report for your graph check the `OutOfMemory_guide.md` in troubleshooting folder.
+In TensorFlow, every time `session.run(...)` is called to evaluate (part of) a graph that hasn't been evaluated before, a new Poplar graph is compiled and executed.
+If variables are initialised on the IPU, then evaluating the variable initialisation graph i.e. `session.run(tf.global_variables_initializer())` will generate a new Poplar graph.
+When generating the report, this variable initialisation will be profiled and included in the report, alongside the profiling of any other executed graphs.
+In practise, the variable initialisation part is rarely useful.
+There are several ways to profile only the relevant graph, as shown in this example.
+Use the `-h` flag to check the options, and examine the code to see what each does.